 For science, the judgement will only report if a pupil is working at the expected standard.

-Normally, pupils in year 6, at the end of key stage 2, will take national curriculum tests in English grammar, punctuation and spelling, English reading and mathematics in May.
+Pupils in year 6, at the end of key stage 2, will take national curriculum tests in English grammar, punctuation and spelling, English reading and mathematics in May.
 The tests help measure the progress pupils have made and identify if they need additional support in a certain area.
 The tests are also used to assess schools’ performance and to produce national performance data.

 At the end of the summer term, parents receive test results for: